 To be completely effective, a drug intervention should be attended by close friends or family members who genuinely care about the individual, and are willing to provide a strong support structure for them during the entire rehabilitation process.
 Anyone who feels animosity toward the individual should not attend, as it is important that the process be conducted in a non-confrontational manner for the benefit of everyone involved.
 If the individual senses that they are being judged or accused, they will most likely refuse treatment, plus there is the chance they could become physically aggressive.

 If there is a concern that the addict would become hostile enough to cause physical harm to themselves or anyone else in the group, the best solution is to involve a professional interventionist who is trained to defuse the situation and continue the intervention with a favorable outcome.

 All too often, everyone thinks the addict will simply refuse to go into treatment, so an intervention is not conducted.
 Certainly, there is always a possibility that the addict will refuse treatment; however, doing nothing will only make matters worse as the addiction continues its destructive path through everyone’s lives.

 An addict has been entirely focused on getting their substance of choice, being high, and dealing with withdrawal.
 They need someone to break through this self-absorbed cloud they are in, and help them get the treatment they desperately need.
 A professional intervention provides the opportunity to bring awareness to everyone involved, and discuss a treatment plan that will guide your loved one into a future that is addiction-free.

 An intervention is a great tool to help someone realize the negative things they are doing to themselves.
 For the most part, when someone goes through an intervention, he or she will receive help immediately.
-If you have a loved one who is dealing with an addiction in their daily life, consider planning an intervention as a way to get them the help they need.
+If you have a loved one who is dealing with an addiction in their daily life, consider planning a drug intervention as a way to get them the help they need.